-The property is set among forest in a small municipality called Sooke, which is located on Canada's Vancouver Island.
-The area is known for its dense old-growth forests overlooking the Salish Sea, which separates the island from Washington state on mainland US.
+The property is set among forest near a small municipality called Sooke, which is located on Canada's Vancouver Island.
+The area is known for its dense, mature forests overlooking the Salish Sea, which separates the island from Washington state on the mainland US.

 "A small clearing nested among the trees upon the knoll provides slices of ocean and mountains through the trunks of the large Pacific Northwest rainforest," said Campos Studio.